Which constraints of a numerical problem cause ill-conditioning?: Numerical verification of the error estimate

 \section{Numerical verification of the error estimate}

-\Cref{eq: 1st order error bound LS} is only an asymptotic estimate of the least-squares error.
+\Cref{eq: 1st order error bound LS} is only an asymptotic estimate of the optimal forward error.
 A common practice for working with condition numbers is to neglect the asymptotic term $o(d_{\calX}(\x_0, \x))$ and turn \cref{eq: 1st order error bound LS} into the approximate upper bound

 In this section, we determine numerically if this approximation is accurate for random initial solutions $(\x_0, \y_0)$ and random perturbations $\x$.
 We restrict ourselves to the orthogonal Tucker decomposition of third-order tensors.